 TGaz Editors: Please modify the text on page 236/line 29 as shown below:

-See 27.3.18a and 27.3.18b for HE preamble for HE Ranging NDP and HE TB Ranging NDP.
+See 27.3.18a.1 and 27.3.18a.2 for HE preamble for HE Ranging NDP and HE TB Ranging NDP, respectively.

 27.3.18a HE Ranging NDP and HE TB Ranging NDP

-This subclause applies only to HE Ranging NDP and HE TB Ranging NDP. (#5474) , where:
+This subclause applies only to HE Ranging NDP and HE TB Ranging NDP. (#5474) A HE Ranging NDP or a HE TB Ranging NDP contains a HE-LTF field that consists of one or more HE-LTF User Blocks, where:

+An HE-LTF User block contains all HE-LTF symbols of a one user.
+The number of an HE-LTF User Block is greater than or equal to one when included in an HE Ranging NDP transmitted for TB Ranging with secure HE-LTF, and is one otherwise.

+An HE-LTF User Block contains one or more HE-LTF Repetition Blocks, and the number of HE-LTF Repetition Blocks is equal to LTF_REP.

+An HE-LTF Repetition Block of an HE-LTF User Block compromises one or more HE-LTF symbols, NHE-LTF, calculated using the number of space-time streams N_STS for this user.

+(#7122, 7126)

 27.3.18a.1 HE Ranging NDP